 I was around 13 when I saw this film for the first time on cable TV late at night (we had nothing else to do in those late-80s pre-internet, pre-YouTube days after we got bored playing the latest NES game), and with a fervent curiosity for any action/adventure/detective show/movie I could get my hands on, I likely stumbled across it while channel surfing, pulled in by the lighthearted action and intrigue, and the beautiful, sunny Malibu locations.
 And that’s how it should have been; teenage boys were part of the target audience for this kind of throwaway entertainment, and those cable nets needed frothy filler to fill those slots, filler that was cheap, quick, and could capture the attention of channel surfers without the need to start at the film’s beginning.

 Some newcomers who stumble upon this schlock will undoubtedly view it through a sparkly-new, narrowly-focused 21st-century lens and detest the exploitation aspects of Malibu Express, in particular the display of topless Playboy (and later Penthouse) model/actresses.
 Everyone has their own opinion, and that’s valid…but I like to dig in and look at the historical context of the era it was created in, be it film, TV, music, or any creative art (whatever “art” is…).
-Those who grew up with this fluff will be far more forgiving than younger folk who have never encountered a Sidaris flick (although hardcore 1980s religious buffs certainly railed on this stuff, too).
-But I like to defer to the horse’s mouth: In a 1987 TV interview promoting Hard Ticket To Hawaii, the next Andy Sidaris film (and most popular), Sidaris’ co-producer and wife, Arlene, was asked point-blank about exploiting women via nudity in these films, and she replied: “If there’s no problem with showing nudity at the Louvre, I don’t see why there’s a problem showing nudity on film.
-And the day I walk into a room and a man can’t say ‘You have great legs,’ I will be a very sorry feminist.”
+Those who grew up with this fluff will be far more forgiving than younger folk who have never encountered a Sidaris flick (although hardcore 1980s religious buffs certainly railed against this stuff, too).
+But I like to defer to the horse’s mouth: In a 1987 TV interview promoting Hard Ticket To Hawaii, the next (and most popular) Andy Sidaris film, Sidaris’ co-producer and wife, Arlene, was asked point-blank about exploiting women via nudity in these films, and she replied: “If there’s no problem with showing nudity at the Louvre, I don’t see why there’s a problem showing nudity on film.
+And the day I walk into a room and a man can’t say, ‘You have great legs,’ I will be a very sorry feminist.”

 So, for fans of lighthearted action-adventure that wasn’t pretentious, didn’t take itself seriously, that gave us an escapist respite from the mundane daily grind and let the ladies lead the way – be thankful the Sidaris team had the good fortune to make movies in the 20th century.